-The School of Science offers degree programs in biology, chemistry, environmental studies (under various majors), and mathematics for students wishing to pursue careers in these disciplines, including teaching.
+The School of Science offers degree programs in biology, chemistry, environmental studies (in conjunction with various other majors), and mathematics for students wishing to pursue careers in these disciplines, including teaching.

 The school offers diverse liberal studies courses for students who are majoring in other schools of the College.
 The woods, pond, waterfall and undeveloped parts of the campus are used for studies in ecology, biology, geology, and for surveying practice in environmental mapping.